carlosdobler/fire/vpd_based_risk/conus/report.md

 .

-The figure below shows how accuracy changes across land cover classes for each window:
+The figure below shows the accuracy of the model per land cover class for each window:

 <img src="report_files/figure-commonmark/unnamed-chunk-4-1.png"